France : Safety by City

 TERRORISM RISK : HIGH

-The possibility of the terrorist attack in Marseille and the whole France exists and the risk is very high, due to ongoing threats to France by Islamist terrorist groups.
+The possibility of the terrorist attack in Marseille and the whole of France exists and the risk is very high, due to ongoing threats to France by Islamist terrorist groups.
 Tourists need to be watchful in public and follow the advice of local French authorities.
-Bear in mind that there have been a number of high profile terrorist attacks in France.
+Bear in mind that there have been several high profile terrorist attacks in France.

 SCAMS RISK : MEDIUM

-Common scams used to obtain money from tourists are fake petitions, 3 card trick and gold ring tricks.
-As in any other big city, thieves will do everything to try to fool you in order to rob you.
+Common scams used to obtain money from tourists are fake petitions, 3 card trick, and gold ring tricks.
+As in any other big city, thieves will do everything to try to fool you to rob you.
 Scammers usually operate on the Paris underground and RER lines.

 WOMEN TRAVELERS RISK : LOW